initializeSparseMatrixFromHdf5.js

 * Initialize a (potentially layered) sparse matrix from a HDF5 file,

-* or a group containing a compressed sparse matrix (via {@linkcode initializeSparseMatrixFromHdf5SparseMatrix}).
+* or as a group containing compressed sparse vectors ({@linkcode initializeSparseMatrixFromHdf5Group}).

 *